AZBrandCanada/Website-Speed-Test-CLI-Headless/README.md

 # README

 This repository provides a performance monitoring script that uses Puppeteer to measure key metrics such as TTFB, DOMContentLoaded, and Load Event End for multiple URLs.

+## Supported Operating Systems
+Ubuntu 20.04, 24.04 Maybe others
-This is tested on Ubuntu 24.04, but would likely work on other operating systems with some modification.
+May work on other operating systems but untested.

 ## Features
 - Monitor multiple URLs sequentially